Projects Studio

 Designing Naturally: How We Create Low-Energy, Comfortable Homes That Breathe

-At Bradley Van Der Straeten Architects, we believe the best homes aren’t just beautiful — they’re comfortable, healthy, and built to stand the test of time.
-That’s why we design using natural, low-energy principles that go beyond insulation and double glazing.
-In this post, we explain three key ingredients we integrate into our projects: airtightness, breathability, and thermal mass.
+At Bradley Van Der Straeten Architects, we believe the best homes aren’t just beautiful: they’re comfortable, healthy and built to stand the test of time.
+That’s why we prioritise creative interior design that utilises natural, low-energy principles; going beyond insulation and double glazing to create a comprehensive, sustainable home design.

 Airtightness: Locking In Comfort, Not Air

 It’s a common misconception that airtight homes are stuffy or sealed shut.
-In fact, airtightness is one of the most important parts of making a home energy efficient and comfortable — especially if you’re investing in improved insulation and low-carbon heating.
+In reality, airtightness is one of the most important parts of making a home energy efficient and comfortable, especially if you’re investing in improved insulation and low-carbon heating.

 Warm air can escape through the smallest gaps and cracks.
-Without good airtightness, up to 40% of a building’s heat can leak out — a huge waste of energy and money.
-This is one of the main reasons behind the so-called “performance gap”, where a home’s real-world energy use doesn’t live up to predictions.
+Therefore, without good airtightness, up to 40% of a building’s heat can leak out: which is a huge waste of energy and money.
+This is one of the main reasons behind the so-called ‘performance gap’, where a home’s real-world energy use doesn’t live up to predictions.

-We design to minimise uncontrolled air leakage while ensuring your home still has plenty of fresh air, delivered through carefully considered, controlled ventilation.
-That’s how we create homes that are warm in winter, cool in summer, and feel great to live in.
+Our team of sustainable architects use sustainable home design, London residents in particular, vitally need to minimise uncontrolled air leakage while ensuring your home still has plenty of fresh air, delivered through carefully considered, controlled ventilation.
+That’s how we create homes that are warm in winter, but cool in summer; making them feel great to live in all year long.

 Breathability: A Natural Approach to Moisture Control

-Modern materials like cement render, vinyl paints, and gypsum plaster are far less forgiving — they trap moisture inside walls, which can lead to mould, poor air quality, and damage to the building fabric over time.
+Modern materials such as cement render, vinyl paints and gypsum plaster, on the other hand, are far less forgiving.
+They trap moisture inside walls, which can lead to mould, poor air quality and damage to the building fabric over time.

 That’s why we recommend using breathable, natural materials wherever possible.
-Not only do they help regulate internal humidity and improve occupant health, but they also protect the building for the long term.
+Not only do they help regulate your home’s internal humidity and improve occupant health but they also protect the building for the long term.

 Thermal Mass and Overheating: Designing for a Changing Climate

-We prefer to use natural insulation materials like wood fibre or cork, which have a higher thermal mass.
-This allows them to delay internal heat build-up, helping homes stay cooler for longer — particularly important during summer heatwaves.
-These materials also tend to have lower embodied carbon and are naturally breathable, making them an all-round better choice.
+As residential architects focusing primarily on sustainable home design, London clients can benefit from, we prefer to use natural insulation materials like wood fibre or cork, which have a higher thermal mass.
+This allows them to delay internal heat build-up, helping London homes stay cooler for longer: which is particularly important during the city’s summer heatwaves.
+These materials also tend to have lower embodied carbon and are naturally breathable, making them an all-round better choice for a sustainable home design

 Future-Proofing Your Home with Intelligent Design

 Every home is different.
-But whether we’re transforming a Victorian terrace or building from the ground up, we always design with a deep understanding of how homes actually perform — not just how they should perform on paper.
+But whether we’re transforming a Victorian terrace or building from the ground up, we always design with a deep understanding of how homes actually perform in reality: not just how they should perform on paper.

-If you’re planning a renovation and want a home that looks amazing, works naturally, and feels as good as it looks, we’d love to hear from you.
+If you’re planning a renovation and want a home that not only prioritises creative interior design to look amazing, but sustainable home design to work naturally and feel as good as it looks no matter what the London climate throws at it, our team of sustainable architects would love to hear from you.

 Journal